-For Dyan, songs on the radio "helped me through the most troubling, confusing periods of a roller-coaster childhood.
-Songs answered questions about life that no adult had time for.
+When I was a kid, songs on the radio helped me through the most troubling, confusing periods of a roller-coaster childhood.
+Songs answered questions about life that no adult had time to answer.
 At first, learning to sing was more an egotistical quest to 'be better than' my circumstances.
 But now, I understand that singing songs is a 'calling' that helps people deal with issues in their own lives, whether they search for solace, escape, or answers to their troubles.
-When I get too caught up in the day to day grind of show business, I'm reminded that performing is not about me.
-It's about channeling to people who seek healing, who need reprieve from their own hardships in life, who need escape from this bitter earth, OR WHO JUST NEED TO HAVE A L'IL FUN!!!" #dyankane
+Performing is not about me.
+It's about channeling healing to the people while having a l'il fun too! #dyankane

 Here is Dyan's bio:

 Whether it's LA, Canada, England, or NYC at the United Nations or Birdland, this 5'9" blue-eyed willow has turned a few heads and ears.